faros-ai/faros-writer/README.md

-# Faros Writer
+# Faros AI Writer

-This repository is a simple typescript project that can help you get started writing arbitrary data to Faros!
+This repository is a simple typescript project that can help you get started writing arbitrary data to Faros AI!

 ## Usage

 1. Clone the repository
-1. Make any changes that you would like to the models that will be uploaded to Faros
+1. Make any changes that you would like to the models that will be uploaded to Faros AI
 1. Build the project

     ```sh